 HELIKITES FOR SCIENCE

-Helikites are tethered balloon aerostats that have been used in various scientific and meteorology applications since their invention in 1993.
-The reason they are so popular with scientists is their ability to cope with difficult weather conditions despite being small, economical and very easy to use.
-Before Helikites existed scientists had no choice but to use kites that came down in no wind or very expensive balloons that were very difficult to use and would not fly in high winds.
+Their popularity with scientists is due to their ability to cope with difficult weather conditions despite being small, economical, and very simple to use.
+Before Helikites, scientists were forced to use one of two options: kites that came down when there was no wind, or very expensive balloons that were challenging to use and could not fly in high winds.

 Atmospheric Weather and Climate Change Monitoring